WWF Super WrestleMania: Gameplay

 All wrestlers share the same set of standard professional wrestling moves like scoop slams, suplexes, dropkicks, clotheslines, hip tosses, and elbow drops.
 The Genesis version also has signature moves for each wrestler which can be performed at any time in the match.
 Gameplay modes consist of one-on-one, tag team, and four-on-four Survivor Series elimination matches.
 The Genesis version also contains a WWF Championship mode where the player selects one wrestler and must defeat the rest in a series of one-on-one matches to be crowned WWF Champion.

 While the Super NES version does not contain signature moves, its roster is a bit larger, with ten wrestlers compared to eight in the Genesis version.
 The only wrestlers shared between versions are Hulk Hogan, Randy Savage and Ted DiBiase.
 Wrestlers exclusive to the Super NES version are Jake Roberts, The Undertaker, Sid Justice, The Legion of Doom and The Natural Disasters.
-Wrestlers exclusive to the Genesis version are The Ultimate Warrior, Papa Shango, Irwin R. Schyster, The British Bulldog, and Shawn Michaels.
+Wrestlers exclusive to the Genesis version are Ultimate Warrior, Papa Shango, Irwin R. Schyster, The British Bulldog, and Shawn Michaels.